-Although the overall list of professions defined as trades includes over 400 professions, only 55 of them are designated as Red Seal trades such as:
+Although the overall list of professions defined as trades includes over 400 professions, only 55 of them are designated as Red Seal Trades such as:

-- industrial mechanics
+- industrial mechanics,

-- heavy duty equipment mechanics
+- heavy duty equipment mechanics,

-- automotive service technicians
+- automotive service technicians.

-The program sets unified standards to assess the skills of tradespeople across Canada, with each industry closely involved in developing the national standards for the entire trade.
+The program sets unified standards to assess the skills of tradespeople across Canada, with each industry closely involved in developing the national standards for entire trade.

 Canadian provinces and territories use the Red Seal examination as the final certification exam in designated Red Seal trades to provide standardized evaluation will be accepted across Canada.
-The organization responsible for the Red Seal program is called the Canadian Council of Directors of Apprenticeship (CCDA) where the provinces and territories participate as members.
+The organization responsible for the Red Seal Program is called the Canadian Council of Directors of Apprenticeship (CCDA) where the provinces and territories participate as members.